 Disposing of any plastics you have left

 Now that you have worked hard to reduce your single-use plastics, it is important to dispose of what you have left as best as you can.
-Here are some ways to help you out.
+Here is another way to help you out.

 Check the label to improve plastic recycling